Sabres rally from 3-goal deficit to beat Blue Jackets 5-3

 Eichel set up the goal by circling the puck along the left boards in the Blue Jackets zone.
 He threaded a pass through the crease to Kane, who snapped a shot inside the right post before Korpisalo could get across.

 Lehner's best save came with 34 seconds remaining during a scramble in front.
-The puck bounced through the crease to Columbus' leading scorer Cam Atkinson, who snapped it at the net only to be stopped by Lehner, who kicked out his right pad just in time.
+The puck bounced through the crease to Atkinson, who snapped it at the net only to be stopped by Lehner, who kicked out his right pad just in time.

-The Blue Jackets avoided a major scare midway through the second period when Atkinson headed to the locker room holding the back of his left shoulder after appearing to be cut by Sabres forward Marcus Foligno's skate blade.
-Foligno inadvertently stepped on Atkinson's shoulder during a scramble in the corner, and his skate cut through Atkinson's jersey.

-Atkinson missed the final 10:39 of the second period before returning for the start of the third.

-The game grew increasingly chippy in the second, which ended with Scott Hartnell and Zach Bogosian squaring off following the horn.
-Hartnell, Bogosian and Buffalo's Nicolas Deslauriers each drew 10-minute misconducts.

-Things became so feisty that even the Foligno brothers got involved in a shoving match in front of the Columbus net with 11 minutes left.
+The Sabres rallied a day after losing 4-3 at Columbus, and they ended a tough three-week stretch during which they lost three times when holding a lead in the third period.
+That included a 4-3 loss at Pittsburgh last weekend in a game Buffalo led 3-0.

+''There's been a couple here in the end that got away a little bit,'' Lehner said. ''I think it's the personal mistakes and not being a mature consistent team yet.
+But as we did today, we didn't give up and we're not giving up on the season either.''

-NOTES: Blue Jackets D Ryan Murray did not return after hurting his right hand in the opening minutes of the game. ...
+NOTES: Blue Jackets coach John Tortorella had no update on the status of D Ryan Murray, who did not return after hurting his right hand in the opening minutes of the game. ...
 Newly acquired Blue Jackets D Kyle Quincey was scratched for the first time in six games since being acquired in a trade with New Jersey on March 1. ...
-Nilsson was making just his third start in 16 games.
+Sabres D Cody Franson did not return for the final 5:39 and required stitches after he was struck in the face by Savard's shot from the right point.

 UP NEXT